-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Optimise quality of a) Address the falling coverage of vitamin A Q1 2021 The country achieved high coverage of Vitamin A in both campaigns in 2020 care b) Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Previous Key Recommended Actions Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Optimise quality of care Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
 Address any stock-outs of essential RMNCAH commodities Q4 2020 The country reports that health services use and demand decreased significantly in the first half of 2020 but that the demand for and use of health services has since increased.
-NGOs and CBOs carried out outreach and mass- communication awareness- raising activities on COVID-19 including designing and distributing communication materials, radio ads, illustrated fact sheets, illustrated guides, posters, posts on social media and digital platforms.
+NGOs and CBOs carried out outreach and mass-communication awareness-raising activities on COVID-19 including designing and distributing communication materials, radio ads, illustrated fact sheets, illustrated guides, posters, posts on social media and digital platforms.
 PPE has been distributed to community health workers with additional PPE funded through the Global Fund NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch-up activities Q4 2022 No progress reported
+This includes prioritising key necessary catch-up activities Q4 2022 The country is conducting NTD prevention and control activities whilst respecting COVID-19 preventive measures.
+In Q1 2022, the country is conducting the transmission assessment survey and is in the preparation of MDA for targeted diseases to be conducted in Q2 2022.
+The country is also preparing Morbidity Management and Disability Prevention activities which planned in Q2 2022.
+All the medicines at risk of expiry will be used in the next round of MDA before the expiry dates.
+The country is also conducting other NTD routine activities as planned.